-“210 meters.
+“Two hundred and ten meters.
 Still descending,” said Gregory.

-“Ah ya fucking fuckturds!”
-Chips’ voice came up from the sonar compartment where she had just entered.
+“Ah, ya fucking fuckturds!”
+Chips’ voice came up from the sonar compartment, where she had just entered.
 “Is your fuckin’ goal to see if you can split open that fucking weak-ass seam those fucking dock beasts welded in the cargo hold?
 Because that’s what it fucking looks like to me.
 The very first fuckin’ thing you do off the dock is push the boat into the fuckin’ hole!”

-“For fuck’s sake Chips!
+“For fuck’s sake, Chips!
 If it’s a choice between going deep or being fucking torpedoed, we’re going deep,” Percy replied.
 After a short pause, she said to herself, “I need a fuckin’ smoke.”
 She suddenly realized she had not smoked since the last time the Prospect was moving.

 “Oh, here!”
 Gregory pulled a paper packet from his pocket and tossed it to Percy.
 “They didn’t have the cigarillos you like, so I got you a carton of these cheroots.”

 Percy opened the packet.
 “This tobacco is as black as used motor oil.”
 She sniffed.
-“Smells like petroleum too.
+“Smells like petroleum, too.
 These are going to be rough smokes.
 Still, better than fuckin’ cigarettes.
 Thanks.”
 She slid one of the thin cheroots from the packet with her lips and lit it from a match she struck on the hull.

 She sucked on the cheroot and the thought came to her that Chips probably was not totally wrong about the quality of the welding work in the cargo hold.
-“Let’s level her off Gregory.”
+“Let’s level her off, Gregory.”

-“Ah fuck!
+“Ah, fuck!
 Ya fuckheads are going to want the fuckin’ diesels any fucking minute now too, I’m sure—and they’re in fuckin’ pieces.”
 Chips smacked her hand against the bulkhead and crawled back down towards engineering.

-“Leveled out at 220 meters,” said Gregory.
+“Leveled out at two-twenty meters,” said Gregory.
 “I’m going to make some adjustments to the trim tanks, see if I can get us floating evenly.”